sl4ppy/pacman.c/README.md

 > emrun pacman.html
 ```

+## 🎮 Controls

+- **Arrow Keys** or **WASD** - Move Pacman
+- **Space** - Start game
+- **Escape** - Exit game
+- Eat all dots to complete each level
+- Eat power pellets to turn ghosts blue and eat them
+- Avoid ghosts when they're not blue!

+## 🚀 Deploy to GitHub Pages

+This repository includes GitHub Actions to automatically build and deploy the WASM version to GitHub Pages:

+1. Fork this repository
+2. Enable GitHub Pages in your repository settings:
+   - Go to Settings → Pages
+   - Source: Deploy from a branch
+   - Branch: `gh-pages` (will be created automatically)
+   - Folder: `/ (root)`
+3. Push to the `main` branch to trigger automatic deployment
+4. Your game will be available at `https://your-username.github.io/pacman.c/`

 ## IDE Support

 On Windows with Visual Studio cmake will automatically create a **Visual Studio** solution file which can be opened with ```cmake --open .```: